According to the

 2. Humans Are Not Perfect

-Mistakes happen in the workplace, whether it’s hardware, software, or user error.
-Any accidental press of a button can cause chaos to a business.
-Even the most cautious person can make a mistake and place important files at risk.
+Mistakes happen in the workplace whether it’s hardware, software, or user error.
+Any accidental click can cause chaos for a business.
+Even the most cautious person can make the mistake and place important information at risk.

-A disaster recovery plan in place with several data backups will come in handy when these kinds of mistakes happen.
+A disaster recovery plan in place with data backups will come in handy when these mistakes happen.
 DRPs should include preparation for potential cybersecurity threats, an allocated recovery team, and backup solutions for priority files.